- About ME

 The ME Core courses consist of five major areas: Design and Manufacturing, Mechanics and Materials, Dynamics and Controls, Thermal Sciences, and Laboratories and Technical Communication.
 In total, there are 45 credits of required ME Core courses; and together these subjects represent the fundamental technical competencies every mechanical engineering student must learn.
 The chart below outlines the courses from each of the core areas:

-All ME students are required to take 9 credits of advanced technical electives (a grade of at least "D" must be obtained in each course).
-It is the intent of the advanced technical elective requirement that students take a number of "core technical electives" to develop a deeper technical knowledge in specific areas of mechanical engineering.
+All ME students are required to complete 9 credits of advanced Technical Electives.
+A grade of at least a "D" must be obtained in each course.
+It is the intent of the advanced Technical Elective requirement that students take a number of "Core Technical Electives" to develop a deeper technical knowledge in specific areas of mechanical engineering.

 Students who follow the guidelines given below need no further approval for their Technical Electives.
 These guidelines allow students flexibility to specialize in areas of interest, or to develop a broad base of technical knowledge.

 Guidelines for Selecting Advanced Technical Electives (TEs)

 For ME course descriptions, visit the ME Course List.

-The 9 credits of advanced TEs required are broken down into 2 categories.
-9 credits must be taken in the ME Department.
-The categories are:
+The 9 credits of advanced TEs required must be taken in the ME Department via these 2 categories:

-- One class (at least 3 credit hours) must be a 400-level or higher class in Mechanical Engineering.
+- One ME class (at least 3 credit hours) must be a 400-level or higher.
 This may include 400-level classes off the core TE list, but does not have to.
 Note that ME490 or ME491 can fulfill this requirement.

 - Two core classes (totaling at least 6 credit hours) must come from the following list: